zwlzwt/us_mobile_practise/README.md

 The links are available only in view only mode.
 If there is any clarification required, Please do reach out to the hiring manager.

+Some of the fonts might required a paid version.
+The ones that we use can be found in the font directory.

 ## Engineering Constraints

 * Create a feature branch.
 Naming convention to follow is feature/signup_page_<Name of the candidate>